-Her work is published in Theory and Research in Social Education, Journal of Social Studies Education, and Qualitative Inquiry.
-Sarah's work is also featured in the books Race Lessons: Using Inquiry to Teach about Race in Social Studies, Cinematic Social Studies: A Resources for Teaching and Learning Social Studies with Film, and Doing Race in Social Studies: Critical Perspectives.
-She co-edited (Re)Imagining Elementary Social Studies: A Controversial Issues Reader, published in 2018, and is co-editing a forthcoming book, Marking the Invisible: Articulating Whiteness in Social Studies Education and Research.
+Dr. Sarah B. Shear is an assistant professor of social studies education at Penn State University-Altoona.
+Her research focuses on teaching and learning K-12 social studies within Indigenous contexts.
+Sarah's research includes examining how race and settler colonialism issues are addressed in social studies state standards and textbooks; teacher education; film; and qualitative research methodologies.
+Her work has been published in a number of journals, including Theory& Research in Social Education, Journal of Social Studies Education & Qualitative Inquiry.
+Sarah's work is also featured in the books Race Lessons: Using Inquiry to Teach about Race in Social Studies; Cinematic Social Studies: A Resource for Teaching and Learning Social Studies with Film; and Doing Race in Social Studies: Critical Perspectives.
+She co-edited (Re)Imagining Elementary Social Studies: A Controversial Issues Reader, and is co-editing a forthcoming book, Marking the Invisible: Articulating Whiteness in Social Studies Education and Research.

-Building Critical Literacy in your classroom: American Indian Children’s Literature.
+Building Critical Literacy in Your Classroom: American Indian Children’s Literature.

-What Does it mean to Remove a People?
+What Does it Mean to Remove a People?

 Inspiring Civic Engagement: Engaging Students Through Facilitated Dialogue